chipsalliance/caliptra-rtl/README.md

 ## **Verilog File Lists** ##
 Verilog file lists are generated via VCS and included in the config directory for each unit.
-New files added to the design should be included in the vf list.
+New files added to the design must be included in the vf list.
 They can be included manually or by using VCS to regenerate the vf file.
-File lists define the compilation sources (including all dependencies) required to build and simulate a given module or testbench, and should be used for simulation, lint, and synthesis.
+File lists define the compilation sources (including all dependencies) required to build and simulate a given module or testbench, and should be used by integrators for simulation, lint, and synthesis.

 ## **Scripts Description** ##